Additional quantum many-body scars of the spin-$1$ $XY$ model with Fock-space cages and commutant algebras

 An immediate advantage of this approach is that it naturally identifies a large class of perturbations that preserve the states $|r,n\rangle$.
-Introducing such perturbations is essential for realizing these states as true QMBS in a non-integrable setting, since the parent Hamiltonian $H_{0}$ has many additional symmetries, and might also be integrable in even magnetization sectors as discussed in Sec.~\ref{sec: model}.
+Introducing such perturbations is essential for realizing these states as true QMBS in a non-integrable setting, since the parent Hamiltonian $H_{0}$ has many additional symmetries.
 Since any operator belonging to the algebra $\lgen \{q_{i, i{+}1}\}\rgen$ (for $r{>}1$) or $\lgen \{q_{i, i{+}3}\}\rgen$ (for $r{=}1$) have the states $|r,n\rangle$ as eigenstates, such operators can be used directly as admissible perturbations $V_{\rm pert}$ that preserve the scars.
 These range from simple nearest-neighbor sums $\sum_i q_{i,i+1}$ to multi-site constructions such as $\sum_{i} q_{i,i+1}q_{i+2,i+3}$ built from products of the local annihilators.
-Thus, the reverse engineering approach provides an alternative way to recognize that the QMBS are simultaneous eigenstates of non-commuting local operators, which in turn enables the construction of a wider class of scar-preserving perturbations.
+Thus, this reverse engineering approach provides an alternative way to recognize that the QMBS are simultaneous eigenstates of non-commuting local operators, which in turn enables the construction of a wider class of scar-preserving perturbations.
 In addition, identifying local operators that annihilate these states might provide a way to understand these in the Shiraishi-Mori framework of QMBS~\cite{shiraishi2017systematic}, the exploration of which we leave for future work.